auth0/docs/articles/rules/current/index.md

 ---
 # Rules

-**Rules** are functions written in JavaScript that are executed in Auth0 as part of the transaction every time a user authenticates to your application.
-They are executed after the authentication and before the authorization.

-Rules allow you to easily customize and extend Auth0's capabilities.
+**Rules** are functions written in JavaScript that are executed when a user authenticates to your application.
+They run once the authentication process is complete and you can use them to customize and extend Auth0's capabilities.
 They can be chained together for modular coding and can be turned on and off individually.

 ![Rule Flow](/media/articles/rules/flow.png)